This post may contain affiliate links. Please read our disclosure policy.

 Make Ahead and Storage

-Storage: Keep leftovers in an airtight container in the refrigerator for up to 3-4 days.
-If it seems dry, add a little more dressing or drizzle on some olive oil.
+Storage: Keep leftovers in an airtight container in the refrigerator for 3 to 4 days.
+If the salad looks dry, add a splash more dressing or a drizzle of olive oil and toss to refresh.

 More Pasta Salad Recipes